-I am a Licensed Professional Counselor (LPC) in Pennsylvania, and my clinical approach in working with you is heavily informed by relational-cultural, social justice, feminist, and contextual theories which focuses on the importance of a relationship being grounded in mutual respect, a sense of shared purpose, and movement toward clarity, growth, and possibility.
-With that in mind, I typically do not approach our work together from the traditional medical model where problems addressed in therapy are viewed as pathology and the psychotherapist is positioned as the "expert."
-I understand that YOU are the expert on your experience and my role is to help you explore the answers and manifest the changes that are already inside you.
-My job is to offer you information based on my clinical knowledge, experience, and training that may be useful to you in finding answers and creating changes.
-I am here to help you notice possible blind spots in your journey of uncovering because sometimes when we are too close to a situation (it's happening to us or is a part of our past) we need an extra pair of eyes and ears to help us sort it out and create meaning.
-Sometimes we need extra support to help us arrive at more difficult answers to the areas of our life that are harder to accept.
+With this orientation to healing, I do not approach our work together from the traditional medical model where problems addressed in therapy are viewed as pathology and the psychotherapist is positioned as the "expert."
+I understand that you are the expert on your experience and my role is to help you explore the answers and manifest the changes that are within you.
+My job is to offer you information, support, and tools based on my clinical knowledge that may be useful to you in finding answers and creating changes.
+I am here to help you notice possible blind spots in your journey of uncovering because sometimes when we are too close to a situation, it's happening to us or is a part of our past, we need an extra pair of eyes and ears to help us sort it out and create meaning.
+Sometimes we just need a supportive space to move through a difficult situation, face a hard truth, or let go of the old to invite something new, which takes courage and strength.
 It is my deep privilege to be a part of your therapy journey and offer you a caring space to reflect, explore, and create meaningful change in your life.

 To verify my license #PC005290 in PA visit: www.licensepa.state.pa.us